 The Genesis: A Millennial Earthly Elixir

-The "harvest" of this "gold" is reserved for the summer months.
-As the mountain temperature rises, the heat softens the compressed matter, causing the blackish-brown resin to literally ooze out of rock crevices and fissuresβa phenomenon often poetically referred to as "rock sweat" or "mountain tears."
+The “harvest” of this “gold” is reserved for the summer months.
+As the mountain temperature rises, the heat softens the compressed matter, causing the blackish-brown resin to ooze out of rock crevices and fissures — a phenomenon often poetically referred to as “rock sweat” or “mountain tears.”
 The difficulty in extracting this remote and slow-forming substance from high altitudes immediately contributes to its reputation for rarity and preciousness, akin to finding a gold vein deep within the earth.

 The Appearance: A Literal Interpretation of “Black”